kme211/100-days-of-code-2017/log.md

 **Today's progress:** Finished getting Bender Quotes ready to deploy and deployed to Netlify.
 Worked on adding some responsiveness to my [portfolio](https://github.com/kme211/static-portfolio).
 I need figure out what to say in my about section.
 I also followed along with the Slide In on Scroll video in [Javascript30](https://javascript30.com).

 **Link to demo** [Bender Quotes repo](https://github.com/kme211/bender-quotes)

+### Day 42: Monday, February 27, 2017

+**Today's progress:** I worked on [adding a dev server](https://github.com/kme211/static-portfolio/commit/c8e9dce278e6840a7816cb8a634ef821410bbe87) with Express to my [static portfolio](https://github.com/kme211/static-portfolio).
+I switched my SCSS compiling from command line to my `build.js` script.
+If the environment is not production, I use [chokidar](https://www.npmjs.com/package/chokidar) to watch my SCSS files for changes and recompile the SCSS to CSS if there is a change.